5.0 Oxygen equipment and supplies benefits list

 General prior approval requirements can be found in the general policies.

-To initiate the prior approval process, the Oxygen Prior Approval Form, found on the Express Scripts Canada NIHB provider and client website, must be completed in full and submitted to your NIHB regional office along with the following supporting documentation:
+To start the prior approval process, the Oxygen Prior Approval Form, found on the Express Scripts Canada NIHB provider and client website, must be completed in full and submitted to your NIHB regional office along with the following documentation:

-• testing information as listed in section 5.2 Oxygen equipment and devises including an arterial blood gas (ABG) results or 5-minute oximetry strips
+• testing information as listed in section 5.2 Oxygen equipment and devices, including arterial blood gas (ABG) results or 5-minute oximetry strips

 • any additional documentation to support the request

-• note: for a change in funded equipment or quantity, a written explanation from an RRT or RN is accepted
+• note: for a change in funded equipment or quantity, a written explanation from an RRT, RN or LPN/RPN is accepted

 5.1.4 Exclusions